pikeje/action-pmd/README.md

-# PMD Source Code Analyzer Action
+# PMD Source Code Analyzer Action (Fix)

-This action allows to use PMD Source Code Analyzer from GitHub Actions
+This action allows to use PMD Source Code Analyzer from GitHub Actions and fixes a small issue regarding permissions.
+It is forked from
+[https://github.com/sfdx-actions/setup-pmd](https://github.com/sfdx-actions/setup-pmd).
+Check his action out.
+Most of the documentation will remain the same.

 ## Example usage